 Until the discovery by Gauthier, Kagan, Tekiau, Rotjan, and others, scientists believed microbes were globally detectable by mammalian immune systems.
 However, when these deep-sea microbial LPS were tested on mice and human cells, the cells were unable to detect them.
 In laboratory tests, mammalian immune systems treated them as if they were as benign as a water molecule, which has massive implications for the development of novel therapeutics and necessitates a revision of mammalian innate immunity.
 It is now clear that the rules of mammalian innate immunity are locally (not globally) defined.
 In other words, mammals will detect the microbes we interact with, but may not universally be able to detect microbes from foreign environments like the deep-sea.

 The investigation into deep-sea microbes will continue on this expedition; this time the team will culture and test the response of deep-sea corals to diverse bacteria while at sea.
 They will continue to question the universality of immune theory by examining how deep-sea microbes interact with novel cells.
-Any potential resulting patents and publications from PIPA will include The Republic of Kiribati, showcasing the importance and beauty of international collaboration.
-This collaboration and the potential outcomes help to further justify the importance of marine conservation for the future of healthy ecosystems, and healthy humans.
+The potential outcomes help to further justify the importance of marine conservation for the future of healthy ecosystems, and healthy humans.

 A Truly Collaborative Team

-This expedition welcomes a Kiribati collaborator on board, who will assist with the science and help the team to work within the culture of the country.
+Though the team will be working only in US waters this trip, the team also includes a Kiribati collaborator on board, who will assist with the science.
 The relationship with this special no-take MPA genuinely showcases the importance and value of scientific collaboration and international partnership.
-It is in this collaborative spirit that the US-Kiribati team heads to both United States and Kiribati waters with a long science to-do list that will shed light on this critical ecosystem.
+It is in this collaborative spirit that the US-Kiribati team heads to United States waters to complement previous work in Kiribati waters, with a long science to-do list that will shed light on this critical ecosystem.

 Data & Publications